balena-io/docs/pages/learn/develop/dockerfile.md

 Whatever you define as `CMD` in your `Dockerfile` will be PID 1 of the process tree in your container.
 It also means that this PID 1 process needs to know how to properly process UNIX signals, reap orphan zombie processes [[1]](https://blog.phusion.nl/2015/01/20/docker-and-the-pid-1-zombie-reaping-problem/) and if it crashes, your whole container crashes, meaning you lose logs and debug info.

-For these reasons we have built an [init system][init-system-link] into most of the resin base images listed here: [Resin Base Images Wiki][base-image-wiki-link].
+For these reasons we have built an [init system][init-system-link] into most of the resin base images listed here: [Resin Base Images Wiki][base-images].
 The init system will handle signals, reap zombies and also properly handle [udev][udev-link] hardware events correctly.

 There are two ways of enabling the init system in your application.
 You add can the following environment variable in your Dockerfile:
 ```Dockerfile